Quick Tips for Draft Challenge

-Picking a win condition is the most important thing when drafting, because it’s what allows you to take down your opponent’s towers.
+Picking a win condition is the most important move in draft matches.
+This will decide how easy it is to take down the opponent’s towers.

 Always pick at least one win condition If you have the chance (Giant, Miner, Hog Rider, Graveyard, Goblin Barren, Lava Hound, Golem, 3 Musketeers etc).